austinwillis/context-reducers/README.md

     loadingData: false
 }

-export default createFluxContext(initialState);
+export default createDispatchContext(initialState);
 ```

-The result of `createFluxContext` is a store object that has a Provider and Consumer that utilize react context.
+The result of `createFluxContext` is a store object that has a Provider and Consumer that utilize React context.

 ## Provide Store

-Import the store you created and use the provider to provide the store to child components.
+Import the store you created and use the `ContextContainer` to provide the store to child components.

 ```
 import Store from './createStore';